 The Youth Diversion Program is a pre-court probation program that allows juveniles to voluntarily participate in exchange for an appearance in court and a conviction on their record.
 The program is designed to provide juveniles with a chance to learn from their criminal violations and avoid becoming repeat offenders.

 The Youth Diversion Program is managed by the Natrona County District Attorney’s Office and requires that the juvenile be a first time offender and in school prior to being considered to participate.
-Once accepted into the program, participants are assigned a number of community service hours to be completed, an educational program(s) which pertains to the charge they received, random drug/alcohol testing, an essay about themselves, an apology letter to person(s) who were affected by their actions, an essay about what they have learned from their experience, and a minimum of two monthly check-ins with the Diversion Officer.
+Once accepted into the program, participants are assigned a number of community service hours to be completed, an educational program(s) which pertains to the charge they received, random drug/alcohol testing, an essay about themselves, an apology letter to the person(s) who were affected by their actions and a minimum of two monthly check-ins with the Diversion Officer.
 The program maintains a close relationship with the Natrona County School District to ensure Diversion participants maintain compliance with their educational plan.

 The Youth Diversion Officer is a member of the Central Intake Team, which consists of members from the Natrona County Sheriff’s Department, the Natrona County District Attorney’s office, Department of Family Services, the Natrona County School District, and the Department of Corrections.
 The Central Intake Team meets weekly to discuss juvenile charges and assist in matching the appropriate program with each juvenile offender.